History of Science

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy, but also may be awarded to students who, for various reasons, leave the Ph.D. program.
 Students who have satisfactorily passed all required coursework (with all incompletes resolved), fulfilled the language requirements in their field of study, and completed the two required research papers may be awarded an M.A. degree.

 The Department of History tries to provide part-time teaching experience for most of the advanced graduate students who desire it.
 Teaching assistantships generally involve two to four classroom hours a week and should not interfere with progress toward completing the dissertation.
-Appointments are made by the department chair, according to the needs of the undergraduate teaching schedule, to third-, fourth-, and fifth-year graduate students.
+Appointments are made by the department chair, according to the needs of the undergraduate teaching schedule, to advanced graduate students.

 Students devote their last three years of study to the research for and writing of a dissertation.
 The dissertation ordinarily falls within a special field in the history of science that constitutes part of the student’s general examination.
-By December 1 of his or her third year of enrollment, each student is required to submit a detailed dissertation prospectus and outline for faculty approval; the deadline for students who take the general examination at a time other than May of the second year will be arranged in consultation with the director of graduate studies.
 Where research requires an absence abroad or elsewhere in this country, it usually takes place during the fourth year so that students may most effectively combine completion of the dissertation with the search for employment during the fifth year.
 Upon completion of the dissertation and its approval by at least two readers (usually, but not necessarily, members of the Department of History), the student takes a final public oral examination devoted to a defense of the dissertation and a discussion of its implications for further work.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-Students cannot be admitted to Princeton University through the History of Science Interdepartmental Graduate Certificate Program since it is not a degree program.
+Students cannot be admitted to Princeton University through the History of Science Interdepartmental Graduate Certificate Program as it is not a degree program.

 Please note, courses taken for the History of Science Interdepartmental Graduate Certificate Program cannot be audited.